English

 after <

-is the start tag, and </component-name>
+is a start tag, </component-name>

-is the end tag.content
+is an end tag.content

-in the example belowproperty1
+in the example below.property1

 and property2

-is set to the string value
+is set to the string "value"

 -